vijender883/ChatBot/docs/INSTALLATION.md

 ## Installation Steps

-1. **Clone the Repository**:
+1. **Fork the Repository and then Clone the Repository**:
+   Firstly, fork the repository from https://github.com/vijender883/ChatBot.

-    First, open your terminal or command prompt and clone the repository to your local machine using Git:
+   Secondly, open your terminal or command prompt and clone the repository to your local machine using Git:

     ```bash
         git clone https://github.com/your-username/Chatbot.git